Visit the Margaret River Readers & Writers Festival website: mrrwfestival.com for an online program and to purchase tickets.

 Friday 2 – Sunday 4 June 2017

-The theme for 2017 is ‘Where stories come alive’ and it is our aim that the festival truly reflects this.
-Whether you’re into surfing, travelling, cooking, politics, international issues, history, illustration or reading and writing of all types – this event is not to be missed.
+The theme is ‘Where stories come alive’ and it is our aim that the festival truly reflects this.

-For news and updates follow us on Facebook.
+For news and updates follow us on Facebook and instagram or subscribe to the festival’s eNews

 Each year, the Visual Stories Art Competition and Exhibition forms an exciting part of the Margaret River Readers & Writers Festival with works displayed before and throughout the event, adding a unique perspective on the festival theme for all to enjoy & contemplate.